 Column Description Level Number A number assigned to the level.
 The number must be unique and from 1 to 250.
 The numbers are automatically generated.
 Level Name A name you assign to the level.
 The name is limited to 16 characters.
 Router Name The name of the router that contains the level.
 The router names are not editable.
 Signal Type The type of signal switched on that level.
-See Signal Types on page 32.
-Physical Input Start Use these fields to define the physical start and endpoints of the level within the router.
-Physical Input End Physical Output Start Physical Output End Controller Source Start I/O numbering in a remote panel might not match the physical I/O num- Controller Destination Start bers of the router.
-Use these fields to map the router's numbering to t NV9000's numbering.
+See Signal Types, on page 34.
+Physical Input Start Use these fields to define the physical start and endpoints of Physical Input End level within the router.
+Physical Output Start Physical Output End Controller Source Start I/O numbering in a remote panel might not match the physical Controller Destination Start I/O numbers of the router.
+Use these fields to map the router's numbering to the NV9000's numbering.
 (The remote panel's source end and destination end values are derived from the physical start and end and the source start and destination start values.)
 If there is no remote panel in your system, you can ignore these fields.